Opinion: Monkeypox is the result of our cruel relationship with animals

 Monkeypox is the result of our cruel relationship with animals

-We need to stop thinking of animals as commodities, and instead as communities with whom we share the planet
+We need to stop thinking of animals as commodities, and instead as communities with which we share the planet

 When will we learn?
 Now that monkeypox has been detected in Canada, Portugal, Spain, the UK, and the US, we should accept that our toxic relationship with animals is sleepwalking us into disaster.
 If we continue to use and abuse animals, we risk triggering another global pandemic.